 - Hold a provisional/restricted licence issued by the regulatory authority responsible for regulating electrical work and licensing of workers in the jurisdiction where the training will take place

 - Be engaged (employed) as an electrical worker or have access to a workplace environment that replicates workplace conditions

-- Hold a certificate for Rescue and Resuscitation course (HLTAID001) and Provide cardiopulmonary resuscitation and UETTDRRF06B Perform rescue from a live LV panel
+- Hold a certificate for Rescue and Resuscitation course (HLTAID001) and Provide cardiopulmonary resuscitation (current 12 months)and UETTDRRF06B Perform rescue from a live LV panel